PedroArthurr/BlueGravity-InterviewTask/README.md

 ## How to play

 The game is already built and ready to play.
-To play, simply download the latest build from the ["releases section](https://github.com/PedroArthurr/BlueGravity-InterviewTask/releases/tag/release)
+To play, simply download the latest build from the [releases section](https://github.com/PedroArthurr/BlueGravity-InterviewTask/releases/tag/release)